A Gold Standard RA awarded by RBKC.

 for informal discussions over drinks and refreshments.

-Two social events are held each year, the Annual Barbecue and the Christmas Tree Lighting, both held in the Square Gardens.
+Three social events are held each year, the Annual Barbecue/Disco and the Christmas Tree Lighting, both of which are held in the Square Gardens, and a Members' Event in the autumn.

 A website was created in 2010, www.ecsra.co.uk